vzool/docs/api/reference.md

 :::

 ::: warning
-A default API project (`api.php`) is required in order for the API to function properly.
+A default API project (`api.php`) is required for the API to function properly.
 :::

 ### Response Format